QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 We'll discuss a few of them here, such as

-* text editors like Atom, which come with rich Julia support for debugging, documentation, git integration, plotting and inspecting data, and code execution
+* Text editors like Atom, which come with rich Julia support for debugging, documentation, git integration, plotting and inspecting data, and code execution

-* the Julia REPL, which has specialized modes for package management, shell commands, and help
+* The Julia REPL, which has specialized modes for package management, shell commands, and help

-* the Docker setup we mentioned in `getting started <getting_started>`_, which provides a painless pre-configured environment on your machine
+* The Docker setup we mentioned in `getting started <getting_started>`_, which provides a painless pre-configured environment on your machine

 Note that we assume you've already completed the :ref:`getting started <getting_started>` lecture